GM Cashman signs 4-year contract to remain with Yankees - WHIZ News

 While Judge remains on the market, Cashman was able to re-sign Anthony Rizzo on Nov.
 15 to a two-year contract worth $40 million after turning down a $16 million player option.

-Cashman has been the Yankees general manager since 1998.
-He has been with the organization since 1986, when he was a 19-year old intern in the scouting department.
+Cashman has been with the organization since 1986, when he was a 19-year-old intern in the scouting department.
 In his 25 seasons as GM, the Yankees have reached the postseason 21 times, including four World Series championships and six American League titles.

+“First and foremost, I love being a part of this organization,” Cashman said.
+“They are committed to try to win, not in the future, but obviously in the present. … It’s a great company to be a part of, and our fan base is obviously intense and demanding and that drives you.”

 AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports